 Things to do in Hawaii

-Hawaii has been on my bucket list for quite a while now (let’s face it — what isn’t on there?!) as it looks like one of the most beautiful places in the world.
+Hawaii has been on my bucket list for quite a while now (let’s face it – what isn’t on there?!) as it looks like one of the most beautiful places in the world.
 Situated in the middle of the Pacific Ocean, the islands have over 300 days of sunshine each year and the laid back island lifestyle is definitely something that really appeals to me.
 I can just picture myself hanging out in a hammock as I sip from my coconut!
-But there’s more to Hawaii than just beaches, so here are some things that I’d like to do when I visit.
+But there’s more to the state than just beaches, so here are some things to do in Hawaii.

 I’m a huge fan of walking and hiking on holiday as it’s a really good way to keep fit when you’re away from home.
 Plus, you’ll get to explore and get to know an area better AND get some stunning pictures for your Instagram.
 Some of the best walks and trails can be found on the island of Oahu and treks vary from the hour-long Koko Crater Arch to the more advanced Windward Ridge Loop Hike.
 There’s something to suit every ability.